AverageHelper/portfolio/src/pages/index.md

 I'm just a regular average developer girl, doing regular average codethings since 2011.
 I try to be helpful where I can.

-If you're reading this, then this site has successfully migrated from Cloudflare to a dedicated VPS!

 ---

 ## Stuff I do for fun